turingschool/lesson_plans/ruby_04-apis_and_scalability/week-4-kickoff.markdown

 Self study and classes that you attend count towards your 8 daily hours (as long as it is relevant to the work you're doing).

-All classes the next two weeks will be tagged with required or optional, depending on the team you choose.
+All classes the next two weeks will be optional unless otherwise stated, depending on the team you choose.